Budapestby VisitCity Guides

 Grigoletti's massive altarpiece dominates the Basilica's stunning Neoclassical interior

-Perched dramatically on Castle Hill, Esztergom Castle offers a journey into Hungary's royal heritage.
-Construction began in 1070 under King Géza I, built upon Roman fort foundations.
-For centuries until the mid-13th century, these walls sheltered the Árpád dynasty kings, including St. Stephen himself, who was born within these grounds.
+Up on Castle Hill, there's this dramatic castle that takes you back to when Hungary had kings.
+They started building it in 1070 under King Géza I, right on top of old Roman fort foundations.
+For centuries until the mid-13th century, the Árpád dynasty kings lived here, including St. Stephen himself, who was actually born in this place.

-The Castle Museum meticulously preserves this royal legacy.
-Visitors can walk over 2,000-year-old archaeological layers visible through glass floors, exploring palace remains from the 10th to 12th centuries.
-The Palace Chapel, often called the "pearl of the palace," dazzles with frescoes dating from 1100 to 1300, while intricate lion frescoes symbolized royal power.
+The Castle Museum does a great job preserving all this royal history.
+You can walk over 2,000-year-old archaeological layers that you see through glass floors, and explore palace remains from the 10th to 12th centuries.
+The Palace Chapel is often called the "pearl of the palace," and it's covered with frescoes from 1100 to 1300.
+The lion frescoes are really cool because they symbolized royal power back then.

-St. Stephen's Room and Beatrix's Room showcase valuable Hungarian Renaissance paintings, while the White Tower provides breathtaking panoramic views of the city and Danube.
-The museum offers flexible tour options, from a 30-minute Chapel tour to a comprehensive 1-hour Grand Palace experience.
+St. Stephen's Room and Beatrix's Room have valuable Hungarian Renaissance paintings, and the White Tower gives you amazing views of the city and Danube.
+We discovered that the museum has different tour options, from a quick 30-minute Chapel tour to a full 1-hour Grand Palace experience.

 View from Esztergom Castle showing medieval walls, church and Mária Valéria Bridge at sunset